backdrop-contrib/entity_cache_admin/README.md

 ======================

-Entity Cache Administration provides an interface that lets the site administrator select which entities should cached at the individual bundle level.
+Entity Cache Administration provides an interface that lets the site administrator select which entities should be cached at the individual bundle level.
 For example, you can choose to cache some content (node) types but not others.